Welcome and Acknowledgement of Country

 The Elder or a representative will give their blessing to the event, function, meeting or occasion.
 In response, the host or key speaker will acknowledge the Aboriginal and Torres Strait Islander communities by paying respects to Elders past and present.

-To arrange a welcome to country contact your local Aboriginal Land Council.
+To arrange a Welcome to Country, contact your local Aboriginal Land Council.

 Acknowledgement of Country